Sir Howard Morrison's daughter, Donna Grant, admits four fraud offences

 Grant first appeared in the Rotorua District Court in May last year after the Serious Fraud Office laid representative charges of dishonestly using documents and obtaining by deception and individual charges of creating a forged document and using a forged document.

-The last two charges were withdrawn today.
+The last two charges were withdrawn today, and Grant was remanded on bail until her sentencing on February 7 next year.

-Grant pleaded not guilty to these charges in November last year, and an eight-week trial was set down for May 4, 2020.
+Serious Fraud Office director of the Julie Read said Grant abused her position of authority and the trust of her colleagues to misappropriate a significant amount of public funds.

-This meant an 18-month wait for Grant due to capacity issues at the courthouse and the expected length of her trial.
+"Although the defendant did not use the funds to benefit herself financially, her offending was nonetheless criminal in nature and risked the reputation of the institutions she represented."

 Grant was the first woman to be appointed to the board of the Warriors rugby league club in 2012.